 All the more reason for me to squeeze in another holiday to the USA!
 But even if I don’t make it, it’s not really a bother to have to register again.
 After all, ESTA certainly takes the hassle out of visa applications and endless questions.

-And the great thing is… if I am logging on to ESTA, it means I am starting to tick off my USA bucket list!
+And the great thing is… if I am logging on to ESTA, it means I am beginning to tick off my USA bucket list!
 Now back to researching that Cadillac…

 *This is a collaborative post